Major v. Deputy Head (Department of Fisheries and Oceans)

 115 When she returned to a fishery officer position, officers in Grande-Rivière had submitted a letter to management asking that Mr. Boudreau be dismissed.
 Not wanting to become involved, the grievor did not sign it.
 She stated that after the letter, management met with employees to advise them that Mr. Boudreau had been removed from his position.
 Several people then acted in it, including Amélie Roberge.

 116 The grievor stated that she had had problems with Mr. Moreau and Ms. Roberge.
-She stated that Mr. Moreau used his union representative position to cause problems by challenging everything.
+She stated that Mr. Moreau used his union steward position to cause problems by challenging everything.
 He was also the occupational health and safety representative.

 117 The grievor testified that Mr. Moreau behaved harassingly toward her.
 In 2008, she asked a supervisor, Éric Mauger, to intervene with Mr. Moreau.
 Since Mr. Mauger did nothing, she contacted his supervisor at the Gaspé office, who called a meeting with the grievor and Mr. Moreau.
 That led to an agreement that Mr. Moreau would cease his harassing.
-The Supervisor stated that he would monitor the situation closely.
+The supervisor stated that he would monitor the situation closely.

 118 As for her 2010 performance review, the grievor stated the first time she saw Mr. Sylvestre’s comments was when she received a copy with them in it.
-She saw Mr. Moreau about it, and he told her that he would not represent her as the shop steward.
+She saw Mr. Moreau about it, and he told her that he would not represent her as the union steward.

 119 The grievor met with Mr. Morrison on March 15, 2011, and told him that Mr. Moreau did not want to represent her and that she did not want to be accused of not being able to work with her colleagues.
 Mr. Morrison told her that he could not do anything about the union but that he had noted her efforts and that she could work with everyone.